-- Your ability to breastfeed following breast reduction surgery may be limited.
-You should talk to your doctor if you are planning to breastfeed a baby in the future.
+- Your ability to breastfeed after breast reduction surgery may be limited.
+Talk to your medical practitioner if you are planning to breastfeed a baby in the future.

 - Changes in the breasts during pregnancy or significant weight loss or gain can alter the outcomes of previous breast reduction surgery.

 - Think about the financial cost.
 Breast reduction is commonly considered a reconstructive surgical procedure (although there is a cosmetic component to it), so the surgery may be covered by health insurance if it is performed to relieve medical symptoms.
 For more information:

 - Ask your medical practitioner about any out-of-pocket costs you can expect, and if you will be eligible for a rebate.